 DUI with a Child Passenger

-Judges and prosecutors in Tampa, Hillsborough County, FL, treat DUI cases very seriously if a minor child passenger under the age of 18 years old was found in the vehicle at the time of the DUI offense.
+Judges and prosecutors in Tampa, Hillsborough County, FL, treat DUI cases very seriously if a minor child passenger under 18 years old was found in the vehicle at the time of the DUI offense.

 Depending on the circumstances, the driver might also face felony child abuse or neglect charges.
 A child protective investigator (CPI) or the Department of Children and Families (DCF) might also get involved.